Moving out: When and how tenancies end

-- Family violence – If you need to leave your flat quickly because you are experiencing family violence, the notice period has changed to two days’ notice (with evidence of family violence).
-The Ministry of Housing and Urban Development is creating a set of regulations to let you know what kind of evidence you need to provide when you give notice to your landlord.
-See “Giving notice to end a tenancy due to family violence” below.
+- Family violence – If you need to leave your flat quickly because you are experiencing family violence, the notice period has changed to two days’ notice (see: “Giving notice to end a tenancy due to family violence”).

 Does my landlord have to give me a reason for wanting me to move out?

-The landlord can’t end the tenancy in retaliation against you because you exercised your rights as a tenant or because they’re discriminating against you (for example, if they’ve given you notice because they’ve found out that you and your co-tenant are a same-sex couple).
-Discriminating against you is illegal.
+The landlord can’t end the tenancy to get back at you because you exercised your rights as a tenant, or because they’re discriminating against you (for example, if they’ve given you notice because they’ve found out that you and your co-tenant are queer).

 In those cases, you can go to the Tenancy Tribunal to get them to declare that the landlord’s notice isn’t legally valid.
 The Tribunal can also order the landlord to award you “damages” of up to $4,000 for this.